 “I learned the process of writing a detailed business plan—what should be included in the plan, what are the factors that may affect the business, how to learn about competitors, how to do market surveys and how to grow the business,” says Daydeep Chetia, whose Assam-based organization, Let’s Learn Together, aims to provide quality education to students who face a language barrier in their studies, especially those living in semi-urban and rural areas.

-Like others in the AWE program, Chetia’s organization was inspired by difficulties she experienced personally.
+Like others in the Academy for Women Entrepreneurs program, Chetia’s organization was inspired by difficulties she experienced personally.

 “Being a student of a vernacular medium school and living in a rural area where coaching facilities are not available, I faced many problems while preparing for competitive exams because their contents are available in English or Hindi but not in regional languages,” says Chetia.
 “Later, I realized there are many aspirants like me.
 This motivated me to start a platform to help students like me to prepare for competitive exams without any geographical boundary and language becoming a barrier.”

-“The business ideas that are part of the AWE program are from a wide range of sectors and themes including healthcare, mental health, hospitality, education, agri-horticulture, food and beverages, beauty and wellness, travel and tourism, textiles, waste management, tech startups, and handicrafts, among others,” says Prithviraj Nath, a senior fellow at Asian Confluence and lead coordinator for the AWE program in India.
+“The business ideas that are part of the Academy for Women Entrepreneurs program are from a wide range of sectors and themes including healthcare, mental health, hospitality, education, agri-horticulture, food and beverages, beauty and wellness, travel and tourism, textiles, waste management, tech startups, and handicrafts, among others,” says Prithviraj Nath, a senior fellow at Asian Confluence and lead coordinator for the Academy for Women Entrepreneurs program in India.